toggl/toggl_api_docs/README.md

 3rd party applications should make sure that they are using correct timezones and also consider daylight saving (where applicable).

 For rate limiting we have implemented a [Leaky bucket](http://en.wikipedia.org/wiki/Leaky_bucket).
 When a limit has been hit the request will get a HTTP 429 response and it's the task of the client to sleep/wait until bucket is empty.
 Limits will and can change during time, but a safe window will be *1 request per second*.
+Limiting is applied per api token per IP, meaning two users from the same IP will get their rate allocated separately.

 ###Example requests###